TuragaLab/DECODE/docs/source/tutorial.rst

 There are four different notebooks:

 - **Introduction** contains a general introduction to DECODE and helps you to get familiar with the framework.
-- **Training** guides you through the model training based on the emitter characteristics determined previously (or provided by the example).
+- **Training** guides you through creating a parameter file that you need for training the model.
+It is based on emitter characteristics determined previously (or provided by the example).
 - **Fitting** localizes the single molecules in the high-density data based on the model.
 - **Evaluation** gives you an introduction to the post-processing capabilities of DECODE.